- Licenced Business Rescue Experts

 Liquidating a Company and Starting Again

-If you are considering liquidating a company and starting again there are several issues and complexities that you have to consider.
-This guide should walk you through the process, ensuring that you understand completely what to expect when your company has gone into liquidation and you want to start all over again.
+If you are considering liquidating a company and starting again, there are several issues and complexities that you should consider.
+This guide will walk you through the process involved with liquidating a company and starting a new company.
+We help our clients to understand exactly what they should expect when their company has gone into liquidation.

 What is a Limited Liability Framework?

-Liquidating a company and starting again might not seem like an obvious possibility, but it is when a company has been set up as a limited liability.
-In these situations the directors of the company are protected from the personal liabilities of the company debts as the insolvency process begins.
+Liquidating a company and starting again might not seem like an obvious option to many, but it may well be in cases where a company has been set up as a limited liability.
+In these situations, the directors of the company are protected from the personal liabilities of the company debts as the insolvency process begins.

 An exception to this rule is where a director has failed in specific duties, causing company losses, or where a personal guarantee has been given.

-There could be countless reasons why a company is facing insolvency and liquidation, and in many cases directors will not be at fault for the predicament the company as a whole finds itself in.
-A limited liability framework protects those directors who have not failed in their obligations and duties, where the company has struggled due to unforeseen circumstances and external factors that the directors had no control over.
+There could be countless reasons why a company is facing insolvency and looking at a company liquidation, and in many cases directors will not be at fault for the predicament the company as a whole finds itself in.
+A limited liability framework protects those directors who have not failed in their obligations and duties, such as where the company has struggled due to unforeseen circumstances and external factors that the directors had no control over.

 A company may go into liquidation due to:

-- Large, repeat customers have themselves gone through an insolvency process
+- Large, repeat customers having themselves gone through an insolvency process

-- Core customers that accounted for large sections of revenue have gone to competitors
+- Core customers that accounted for large sections of revenue having gone to competitors

-- Unexpected bills have caused strain on the cash flow of the company
+- Unexpected bills that have caused strain on the cash flow of the company

 - A struggle to collect money from debtors to your company who are not paying their bills on time

-Although it is sometimes of benefit for directors to be able to go through the process of liquidating a company and starting again with a new company that has a similar name and trade.
-There are restrictions for you to be aware of.
+Although it is sometimes of benefit for directors to be able to go through the process of liquidating a company and starting again with a new company that has a similar name and trade, there are some key restrictions for you to be aware of.

 - Become a director of a company trading under a similar trade and name

-- Form, promote or manage a company under a registered name or trading name
+- Form, promote or manage a company under a similarly registered name or trading name

-Any person found to have breached these restriction will be fined, or in the worst cases, given a prison sentence.
+Any person found to have breached these restrictions will be fined, or in the most serious cases, be given a prison sentence.

 - Purchase of Business – If a new company purchases the liquidated company (either in part or whole) a similar name may be used as long as all stakeholders are notified